AGH-Narzedzia-Informatyczne-2022-2023/nurk/README.md

 - _MyLife Meditation_
 - _Medito_
 - _Calm_
-- _Balance_
+- _Balance

 Resolving conflicts is very important in a team.
 Work is easier without conflicts.
 We need to learn how to solve them.

-hmmm? i am wondering about conflicts
+hmmm? i am wondering about conflicts hmmm